serilog-mssql/serilog-sinks-mssqlserver/README.md

 {
     AdditionalDataColumns = new Collection<DataColumn>
     {
-        new DataColumn {DataType = typeof (string), ColumnName = "User"}, new DataColumn {DataType = typeof (string), ColumnName = "Other"}, }
+        new DataColumn {DataType = "nvarchar", ColumnName = "UserName", DataLength = 64},
+        new DataColumn {DataType = "varchar", ColumnName = "RequestUri", DataLength = -1, AllowNull = false},
+    }
 };

 var log = new LoggerConfiguration()
-    .WriteTo.MSSqlServer(@"Server=.\SQLEXPRESS;Database=LogEvents;Trusted_Connection=True;", "Logs", columnOptions: columnOptions)
+    .WriteTo.MSSqlServer(@"Server=...", "Logs", columnOptions: columnOptions)
     .CreateLogger();
 ```

-The log event properties `User` and `Other` will now be placed in the corresponding column upon logging.
-The property name must match a column name in your table.
-Be sure to include them in the table definition.
+The log event properties `UserName` and `RequestUri` will be written to the corresponding columns whenever those values (with the exact same property name) occur in a log entry.
+Be sure to include them in the table definition if you create your table ahead of time.

+Variable-length data types like `varchar` require a `DataLength` property.
+Use -1 to specify SQL's `MAX` length.

+**Standard column names are reserved.
+Even if you exclude a standard column, never create a custom column by the same name.**

-#### Excluding redundant items from the Properties column
+#### Excluding redundant Properties or LogEvent data

 By default, additional properties will still be included in the data saved to the XML Properties or JSON LogEvent column (assuming one or both are enabled via the `columnOptions.Store` parameter).
 This is consistent with the idea behind structured logging, and makes it easier to convert the log data to another (e.g. NoSQL) storage platform later if desired.

-However, if necessary, then the properties being saved in their own columns can be excluded from the data.
-Use the `columnOptions.Properties.ExcludeAdditionalProperties` parameter in the sink configuration to exclude the redundant properties from the XML.
+However, if necessary, the properties being saved in their own columns can be excluded from the data.
+Use the `columnOptions.Properties.ExcludeAdditionalProperties` parameter in the sink configuration to exclude the redundant properties from the XML, or `columnOptions.LogEvent.ExcludeAdditionalProperties` if you've added the JSON LogEvent column.

+The standard columns are always excluded from the Properties and LogEvent columns.

 ### Columns defined by AppSettings (.NET Framework)